reeseaustin55/Fetch_Literature-/README.md

 When the window opens:

 1. Paste the bibliography into the large text box.
-Separate citations with an empty line.
+Citations can be separated by blank lines or standard numbering such as `(1)`, `[2]`, or `3.` at the start of each entry.
 2. Click **Download PDFs**.
 3. Monitor progress in the log at the bottom of the window.